 The decision to have a pool is the easy bit.
 Next comes all the research and planning.
 Indoor pools are all the rage right now, with good reason.
 Top of the list is year round usability – how many people dip a toe in the outdoor pool when there is snow on the ground?
 Not many.

 Budget is always an influential factor in pool room design.
 If the price tag is of no concern then the extravagance of Palazzo style, complete with starlit ceiling, gilded cupid fountains and columns may appeal.
-Or perhaps a minimalist concrete and steel hangar with space age lighting design is required?
+Or, perhaps a minimalist concrete and steel hangar with space age lighting design is what you want?
 Some prefer the simplicity of the sports club look, others the blue lagoon with tiki bar and rocky waterfalls – it comes down to individual taste.

 Written By: Charlotte Stafford at firstname.lastname@example.org